katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 For example, applications that depend on servers for messages or data can poll their servers for incoming items while running in the background; if a message is ready to view or an update is ready to download, they can then present a local notification immediately to inform their users.

 ### Plugin's Purpose
-The purpose of the plugin is to create an platform independent javascript interface for [Cordova][cordova] based mobile applications to access the specific API on each platform.
+The purpose of the plugin is to create a platform-independent javascript interface for [Cordova][cordova]-based mobile applications to access the specific API on each platform.

 ## Supported Platforms
 - **iOS** _(up to iOS8)_<br>
-See [Local and Push Notification Programming Guide][ios_notification_guide] for detailed informations and screenshots.
+See [Local and Push Notification Programming Guide][ios_notification_guide] for detailed information and screenshots.

 - **Android** *(SDK >=7)*<br>
-See [Notification Guide][android_notification_guide] for detailed informations and screenshots.
+See [Notification Guide][android_notification_guide] for detailed information and screenshots.

 - **WP8**<br>
-See [Local notifications for Windows Phone][wp8_notification_guide] for detailed informations and screenshots.
+See [Local notifications for Windows Phone][wp8_notification_guide] for detailed information and screenshots.
 <br>*Windows Phone 8.0 has no notification center.
 Instead local notifications are realized through live tiles updates.*